h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/max_models.rst

 ~~~~~~~~~~~

 Use this option to specify the maximum number of models to build in the AutoML run, excluding the Stacked Ensemble models.
 This option defaults to Null/None.
+This option should systematically be set if AutoML reproducibility is needed: all models are then trained until convergence and none is constrained by a time budget.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~

 - `max_runtime_secs <max_runtime_secs.html>`__
 - `max_runtime_secs_per_model <max_runtime_secs_per_model.html>`__
+- `seed <seed.html>`__

 Example
 ~~~~~~~